 - By Christian CarylChristian Caryl is the author of Strange Rebels: 1979 and the Birth of the 21st Century.
-A former reporter at Newsweek, he is a senior fellow at the Legatum Institute (which co-publishes Democracy Lab with Foreign Policy) and a contributing editor at the National Interest.
-He is also a Senior Fellow at the Center for International Studies at the Massachusetts Institute of Technology and a regular contributor to the New York Review of Books., Suchita Mandavilli
+A former reporter at Newsweek, he is a senior fellow at the Legatum Institute (which co-publishes Democracy Lab with Foreign Policy) and is a contributing editor at the National Interest.
+He is also a senior fellow at the Center for International Studies at the Massachusetts Institute of Technology and a regular contributor to the New York Review of Books., Suchita Mandavilli

 Marc Plattner wonders whether the current age of democratic transitions may be nearing its end.

 Antônio Sampaio analyzes the political fallout from Brazil’s epic World Cup fail.

 Vera Mironova and Valerie Hopkins explain why Ukrainian civil society organizations are lending a hand to the beleaguered military.

 Terra Lawson-Remer argues that redistributing revenues from Libya’s oil wealth is just what’s needed to consolidate the transition to democracy.

 Mohamed Eljarh reports on the latest battle among militias for control of Libya’s main airport.